pyflies/pyflies/docs/index.md

    popular code editors today.
  * Written in Python programming language.
 Easy to extend.
 Generators are plugins which can be developed independently.
- * Fully open source.
+ * Fully free and open source.
 GPL license.
    [Hosted on github](https://github.com/pyflies/pyflies).
 Easy to contribute to.

 <a href="images/Workflow.png" target="_blank"><img src="images/Workflow.png"/></a>